Virginiaemme/lyrics_git5/README.md

 		$ python databmanager.py -usr test -psw test -add/check/rm

-	:warning: only one operation at time is supported.
+	:warning: Only one operation at time is supported.

 #### How to: